matix0508/pokedex/README.md

 # Pokedex

-An app that displays pokemons and informations about them
+An app that displays pokemons and information about them

 ## Technology
 - React.js